javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 The second argument is one of two words: `start` or `end`.

-The `start` means that in the beginning of animation we need to make the first step immediately.
+The `start` means that we need to make the first step immediately in the beginning of the animation.

 In action: